leetcode-python-java/leetcode-python-java/solutions/1001-2000/1971-find-if-path-exists-in-graph-2.md

 - We need to find if there is a path from `source` to `destination`.
 This question is equivalent to determine if `source` and `destination` vertices belong to the same `connected component`.
 - A `tree` is a type of `graph`.
 If two nodes are in the same tree, then return `true`.
 So we need a method `in_same_tree(node1, node2)` to return a boolean value.
-- We are `edges` data and need to divide them into multiple groups, each group can be abstracted into a **tree**.
+- We are given `edges` data and need to divide them into multiple groups, each group can be abstracted into a **tree**.
 - `UnionFind` algorithm is designed for grouping and searching data.

 ### 'UnionFind' algorithm